fastalks/CrossShot/README_EN.md

   - Renderer reads screenshots via IPC (avoids `file://` restrictions)
   - Batch select, delete, and timeline views

-- Communication
+ - Communication / Pairing
-  - mDNS service name: `_crossshot._tcp`
+  - Pairing: QR scan — the mobile app scans a QR displayed by the desktop, verifies it with `GET /health` and completes pairing with `POST /api/announce`.
+On iOS, mDNS/NSD discovery is not used by default.
   - HTTP REST endpoints for upload / list / delete
-  - Zero-config: devices on same subnet can communicate without manual setup
+  - Zero-config behavior: devices on same subnet can communicate after pairing

 ## Repository structure